-At the age of 45, I have completely reshaped my body and dropped my body fat by 3%.
-(Age really is just a number.
-You can change/improve your body composition with exercise and nutrition at ANY point in your life!)
+At the age of 45, I reshaped my body and dropped my body fat by 3%.

 How much protein do you need?

-Your protein needs depend on a variety of factors including your age, weight, activity level, health status, goals, and more.
+Protein needs depend on a variety of factors including your age, weight, activity level, health status, goals and more.